nadavmatalon/sudoku/README.md

 (Adapted from: [Wikipedia on Sudoku](http://en.wikipedia.org/wiki/Sudoku))

-##Main App Functionality
+##Main Functionality

-The code offers the following main functions:
+The code offers the following main functions:<br/>
-(see [] seciotn below for additional functionality):
+(see [] section below for additional functionality):
 * Creating a new Soduko grid (with or without an uploaded puzzle)
-* Generating puzzles (with difficulty levels ranging from 'Very Easy' [1] to 'Very Hard' [5])
+* Generating new puzzles with difficulty levels ranging from 'Very Easy' (1) to 'Very Hard' (5)
 * Uploading a puzzle to the grid
 * Printing the grid in terminal
 * Generating a complete solution to the puzzle